5 Amazing Greek islands close to Athens

 What to see in Kea

 Kea is rich in history and culture.
-The archaeological site of Karthea is one of the most important, with the ruins of ancient temples and a theater offering spectacular views of the sea.
-The Chora, the island’s capital, is a maze of cobblestone streets, traditional houses, and quaint stores.
+The archaeological site of Karthea is one of the most well-known in all of Greece, with the ruins of ancient temples and a theater offering spectacular views of the sea.
+The Chora is a maze of cobblestone streets, traditional houses, and quaint stores.
 Don’t miss a visit to the Lion of Kea, an ancient sculpture of a lion carved into the rock, a symbol of the island.

 Gastronomic specialties